Rogger98/Rogger98/README.md

 #### Hi there 👋
-	My name is [Jay Parmani](https://linkedin.com/in/jsparmani).
-I'm a Full Stack Developer and interested in cloud native automation.
+	My name is [Sagar Prajapati](https://www.linkedin.com/in/sagar-prajapati-72279213b).
+I'm a Senior iOS Developer and interested in native iOS Development.

-	I am currently in my Final Year B.E. 💻 at [Thapar Institute of Engineering and Technology](https://thapar.edu)

 	Here's more about me